The following technical restrictions apply to all releases of ArcGIS StreetMap Premium. See the license agreement for more information.

 When both StreetMap Premium for Desktop and ArcGIS Navigator are licensed, mobile map package data (.mmpk) may be configured and clipped for use in Navigator.

-In order to use the new locators as a geocoding service in ArcGIS Enterprise, users must have the appropriate extension provisioned for both ArcGIS Pro and ArcGIS Enterprise.
+To use the new locators as a geocoding service in ArcGIS Enterprise, users must have the appropriate extension provisioned for both ArcGIS Pro and ArcGIS Enterprise.
 Install the ArcGIS Enterprise StreetMap Premium extension with your authorization file using the Software Authorization for ArcGIS Server Wizard prior to publishing a new locator as a geocoding service through ArcGIS Pro.
 Check with your organization's license administrator or Esri Customer Service if you do not have either the ArcGIS Pro StreetMap Premium extension or the ArcGIS Enterprise StreetMap Premium authorization file.

 Use of the new locators in ArcMap is not supported, except when published as a geocoding service through ArcGIS Enterprise.